Your body is a temple, they say? If that’s the case, you need to see my top 5 of the best guitar straps for back pain and heavy guitars

 - Widely adjustable range from 46 to 56 inches.

 The Gibson switchblade is by far the most comfortable guitar strap I’ve ever tried.
 The only reason it fails to make my number one spot is due to its high price tag.
 But, in all honesty, you get what you pay for with this strap.

 Gibson is known for making some pretty heavy guitars.
-The Les Paul is a great example of this.
-Also, their SG models have been known to have neck dive.
+Les Paul is a great example of this.
+Also, their SG models have been known to have neck dives.
 With this switchblade strap, all of these problems are negated.

-Furthermore, it is one of the best straps for bass guitar out there.
+Furthermore, it is one of the best straps for bass guitars out there.
 Especially because bass guitars are known to be so heavy.
-However, this strap will work on pretty much all electric, acoustic and bass guitars.
+However, this strap will work on pretty much all electric, acoustic, and bass guitars.

 - High-quality strap made in the United States

 - Comes with padded memory foam for extra comfort

 - The strap is around 33 x 1.1 x 2 inches wide

 As the name states, this is a no-frills accessory of only the best quality.
 Some might find leather straps a bit old school, but ask yourself this: Why do we still appreciate film photography or scratchy old records featuring Keith Richards and Wilco who had no autotune?

 Suitable for acoustic, electric, and bass guitars, this strap is for those who want to add a bit of personality to their playing without compromising on comfort.